 Schema Theory and Knowledge Organisation

 Cognitive psychologists use the term 'schema' to describe the mental frameworks through which we organise knowledge.
-Bartlett (1932) demonstrated in landmark studies that people do not store memories like photographs; instead, they reconstruct them using existing schemas, filling gaps with prior expectations.
-A pupil with rich knowledge about World War II will absorb a new lesson about the Blitz more easily than someone with no background knowledge.
+Bartlett's important 1932 studies showed that people don't store memories like photographs.
+Instead, they rebuild them using existing schemas and fill gaps with what they expect.
+A learner with rich knowledge about World War II will absorb a new lesson about the Blitz more easily than someone with no background knowledge.

 The relevance for cognitive load theory is direct.
 Expert teachers do not experience a lesson as a collection of separate facts.
 Their well-developed schemas allow them to process large chunks of information as single units, freeing up mental bandwidth for the unfamiliar.
-For pupils still building those schemas, each element requires separate processing and places a greater demand on working memory.
-Teaching that builds schemas incrementally, connecting each new piece to what pupils already know, is teaching that works with the architecture of memory rather than against it.
+For learners still building those schemas, each element requires separate processing and places a greater demand on working memory.
+Good teaching builds schemas step by step, connecting new ideas to what learners already know.
+This works with how memory is structured, not against it.
 Reading more about schemas in education gives a fuller picture of how this works in practice.

 Encoding Strategies That Build Durable Memory

-Why Pupils Forget (and What You Can Do About It)
+Why Learners Forget (and What You Can Do About It)

 Ebbinghaus (1885) mapped what he called the 'forgetting curve': a steep decline in retention that begins within hours of learning and flattens out over time.
 His data, collected through self-experimentation with nonsense syllables, showed that roughly half of new material is forgotten within a day without review.
 By the end of a week, much of what remains has degraded further.